 - Tat: Activation of transcription of viral genes

-- Rev: Transport of late mRNAs from nucleus to cytoplasm
+- Rev: Transport of late mRNAs from the nucleus to the cytoplasm

 Not required for replication

-- Vpr: Transports viral core from cytoplasm into nucleus
+- Vpr: Transports viral core from the cytoplasm into the nucleus

 - Vpu: Enhances virion release from the cell.